-Last school holidays I put out a cardboard box and some markers and, before I could even point them out, all three of my boys (11, 8 and four) were playing for hours.
+A few school holidays ago, I put out a cardboard box and some markers and, before I could even point them out, all three of my boys (then 11, eight and four) were playing for hours.
 Of course we had some arguments, but that’s normal for most households.

 Get prepared ahead of time with food

 With kids home more than usual, there will be a lot of fridge emptying and snacking going on.
 Get ready for it so you’re not scrounging or coming up with unhealthy food that’s going to make everyone’s behaviour go down the tubes.
 If you can, make a list of seven family meals (on repeat), and fill in gaps with leftovers and a meal out – you will thank me for it.

 Be smart about snacking.
 If you can find three recipes that have similar ingredients (oatmeal and chocolate chip cookies, muesli bars and energy balls, for example) you can make them all at once and have three different types of snacks (that also freeze) ready for hungry kids.

 Last but not least, prioritise you and your mental health